 The AFIS DNA Division, a unit at fedpol, analyses print and DNA traces with the aid of AFIS, an automated fingerprint identification system, and CODIS, a DNA database.
-The federal, cantonal and communal police forces, the Border Guard Corps, the Federal Office for Migration, and the Department for Foreign Affairs rely on the AFIS DNA Service for the identification of living and dead persons.
+The federal, cantonal and communal police forces, the Swiss Border Guard (uniformed and armed service of the Federal Customs Administration), the State Secretariat for Migration, and the Department for Foreign Affairs rely on the AFIS DNA Service for the identification of living and dead persons.
 DNA technology can also link a crime scene profile to a DNA database reference profile, thereby identifying a previously unknown suspect to the crime.